-Research Access
+Public Access

 Publication Management | Journal Article Versions | STI Program Involvement | Important Links | Contact Info

-What is Research Access
+What is Public Access

 OSTP Memorandum

-The Research Access initiative follows the release of White House Office of Science and Technology Policy’s (OSTP) memorandum “Increasing Access to the Results of Federally Funded Research,” launch to ensure federally funded research is available to the public within one year of publication.
+The Public Access initiative follows the release of White House Office of Science and Technology Policy’s (OSTP) memorandum “Increasing Access to the Results of Federally Funded Research,” launch to ensure federally funded research is available to the public within one year of publication.

 Public Access to Results of NASA-Funded Research